dougeby/IntuneDocs/InTuneDocs/DeployUse/afw-app-configuration-policy.md

 Mobile app configuration policies can help you eliminate these problems by letting you deploy these settings to users before they run the app.
 The settings are then supplied automatically, and users need to take no action.

 To utilize app configuration policies, the developer of the app must have exposed enterprise app configurations when they created it.
-For example, Google Chrome exposes settings that let you set default bookmarks, and allowed and denied sites, and more.
+For example, Google Chrome exposes settings that let you set default bookmarks, allowed and denied sites, and more.
 Contact the developer of the app to see if these settings are supported and how to specify them in the policy.

 You deploy the app configuration policy to the same users to whom you have deployed the app you want to configure.
 The policy settings will be used whenever the app is run.